Chand-ra/Paper-Artifact/README.md

 # FuzzLN

-FuzzLN is a coverage-guided fuzzing framework for Lightning Network implementations, derived from [fuzzamoto](https://github.com/dergoegge/fuzzamoto).
+FuzzLN is a coverage-guided fuzzing framework for Lightning Network implementations.

 ## Supported Targets